jkuatdsc/Desk-Assistant/README.md

 ```

-For custom logo visit https://javl.github.io/image2cpp/ and convert your image to c++ array
+For custom logo visit https://javl.github.io/image2cpp/ and convert your image to c++ array.

+The wifi credentials are set in a hierarchical manner [CHECK](https://github.com/GavinsMJ/uC-uP-Tricks-and-Cheats/tree/main/MultiWiFiConnect) for more information.

 Final image of the device in action